Skip to Content

 Milan Cathedral

-The largest church in Italy (since St. Peter’s is located in Vatican State), the Milan Cathedral took a whopping six centuries to complete.
-Its foundations were laid out in 1386, but it was only deemed to be completed in 1965.
+It took a whopping six centuries to complete – its foundations were laid out in 1386, but it was only deemed complete in 1965.

 Visiting the cathedral is like taking a journey through 600 years of Italian history.
 You can also climb to the top for an immense view over the city.

-Tours range from simple entry tickets (with audio guide, if you choose) to combination guided tours of Milan’s Duomo and “The Last Supper” at the Santa Maria delle Grazie Church.
+Tours range from self-guided Milan Cathedral tickets (with an optional audio guide) to this combination guided tour of Milan’s Duomo and “The Last Supper” at the Santa Maria delle Grazie Church.

 Water taxi into Venice